 If your employment history (or your current job) involves working with or around significant amounts of asbestos, you may have questions about lawsuits over asbestos exposure.
 If so, here are a few things to keep in mind.

 Who is legally responsible?
 Generally speaking, if an employee (or former employee) suffers from health problems that are caused by asbestos in the workplace, a lawsuit would be filed against some or all of the following:

 (Note: workers compensation -- and not a lawsuit -- is usually the exclusive remedy even when an employer has failed to properly protect workers from asbestos exposure.)

 In some cases, an asbestos victim compensation fund might already be in place, which may streamline the financial recovery process in an asbestos-related lawsuit.
 Learn more about these kinds of cases in Nolo's article Asbestos and Mesothelioma Lawsuits: What to Expect.

 Finding a lawyer.
 If you think you might have developed some type of asbestos-related illness or are concerned because you've been exposed to asbestos on the job, you may want to talk to an experienced attorney.
 At the very least, you may be entitled to health monitoring and testing, which can mean valuable early detection of any asbestos-related health problems.

 Remember that mesothelioma and health problems linked to asbestos exposure can take years to show up.
 Even if it's been a decade or more since you worked with or around asbestos, you may not be out of the woods yet when it comes to potential health problems.
-You can use Nolo's Lawyer Directory to get in-depth profiles of asbestos and mesothelioma attorneys in your area.
 To learn more about how an attorney can help you, check out Nolo's article How to Hire a Mesothelioma or Asbestos Lawyer.